Skip to main content

 Success Begins With Knowledge

-Fertility assessments like Day 21 testing give you and your medical team the very best chance at achieving fertility treatment success.
-No matter which treatment path you're on, Day 21 fertility testing is a vital step in understanding your cycles, hormone fluctuations, and determining the best course of treatment for you.
+Fertility assessments like day 21 testing help to give you the very best chance at achieving fertility treatment success.
+No matter which treatment path you're on, day 21 fertility testing is a vital step in understanding your cycles, hormone fluctuations, and determining the best course of treatment for you.

-If you're just getting started on your fertility journey, be sure to check out our comprehensive guide to your first consultation and download your free worksheet.
+If you're concerned about low progesterone, it's important to consult with your healthcare provider.
+They can assess your individual situation, order appropriate tests, and discuss potential causes and treatment options if necessary.
+Just getting started on your fertility journey?
+Be sure to check out our comprehensive guide to your first consultation and download your free worksheet.

 We wish you all the best on your journey to baby!